OfficeDev/office-js-docs-pr/docs/includes/word-tutorial-insert-image-html-table.md

     }
     ```

 7. Replace `TODO1` with the following code.
 Note that this line inserts the base 64 encoded image at the end of the document.
 (The `Paragraph` object also has an `insertInlinePictureFromBase64` method and other `insert*` methods.
-See the insertHTML method below for an example.)
+See the following insertHTML section for an example.)

     ```js
     context.document.body.insertInlinePictureFromBase64(base64Image, "End");